 She breathed deeply, shivering for the first time since coming outside.
 “You know what … you are right.
 I am shallow.
-In fact, I am so shallow that instead of going to counseling, I’m throwing a party for half of Cleveland, when my father got stabbed dead three days ago with a nail file while pushing his tiny dick too far up the asshole of a 15-year old hooker—the highlight of his business trip to Port-Au-Prince.
+In fact, I am so shallow that instead of going to counseling, I’m throwing a party for half of Cleveland, when my father got stabbed dead three days ago with a nail file while pushing his tiny dick too far up the asshole of a 15-year old hooker—the highlight of his business trip to Port-Au-Prince!
 I am so shallow that I just party on, while my mother stopped over on her way home from a Haitian morgue, at her shrink boyfriend’s holiday house in the Keys—to ‘find herself’—and left me alone with our caretaker, when I don’t have any other family here!
 That’s right, Carrie—I’m the fucking definition of shallow!”

 Lin turned and marched back.
 Carrie reacted the only way she could.